Emily will assist you with the work required to administer the estate of your loved one with you.

 - Dealing with the sale or transfer of any property in the estate is not included.

-As part of our fixed fee I will:
+- As part of my fee I will:

 - Accurately identify the type of Probate application you will require